cosmos/cosmos-sdk/docs/docs/core/00-baseapp.md

 ### Info

-The [`Info` ABCI message](https://docs.tendermint.com/master/spec/abci/abci.html#info) is a simple query from the underlying consensus engine, notably used to sync the latter with the application during a handshake that happens on startup.
+The [`Info` ABCI message](https://github.com/tendermint/tendermint/blob/v0.37.x/spec/abci/abci++_basic_concepts.md#info-methods) is a simple query from the underlying consensus engine, notably used to sync the latter with the application during a handshake that happens on startup.
 When called, the `Info(res abci.ResponseInfo)` function from `BaseApp` will return the application's name, version and the hash of the last commit of `app.cms`.

 ### Query

-The [`Query` ABCI message](https://docs.tendermint.com/master/spec/abci/abci.html#query-2) is used to serve queries received from the underlying consensus engine, including queries received via RPC like Tendermint RPC.
+The [`Query` ABCI message](https://github.com/tendermint/tendermint/blob/v0.37.x/spec/abci/abci++_basic_concepts.md#info-methods) is used to serve queries received from the underlying consensus engine, including queries received via RPC like Tendermint RPC.
 It used to be the main entrypoint to build interfaces with the application, but with the introduction of [gRPC queries](../building-modules/04-query-services.md) in Cosmos SDK v0.40, its usage is more limited.
-The application must respect a few rules when implementing the `Query` method, which are outlined [here](https://docs.tendermint.com/master/spec/abci/apps.html#query).
+The application must respect a few rules when implementing the `Query` method, which are outlined [here](https://github.com/tendermint/tendermint/blob/v0.37.x/spec/abci/abci++_app_requirements.md#query).

 Each Tendermint `query` comes with a `path`, which is a `string` which denotes what to query.
 If the `path` matches a gRPC fully-qualified service method, then `BaseApp` will defer the query to the `grpcQueryRouter` and let it handle it like explained [above](#grpc-query-router).
 Otherwise, the `path` represents a query that is not (yet) handled by the gRPC router. `BaseApp` splits the `path` string with the `/` delimiter.
 By convention, the first element of the split string (`split[0]`) contains the category of `query` (`app`, `p2p`, `store` or `custom` ).
 The `BaseApp` implementation of the `Query(req abci.RequestQuery)` method is a simple dispatcher serving these 4 main categories of queries:

 * Application-related queries like querying the application's version, which are served via the `handleQueryApp` method.
 * Direct queries to the multistore, which are served by the `handlerQueryStore` method.
 These direct queries are different from custom queries which go through `app.queryRouter`, and are mainly used by third-party service provider like block explorers.
 * P2P queries, which are served via the `handleQueryP2P` method.
 These queries return either `app.addrPeerFilter` or `app.ipPeerFilter` that contain the list of peers filtered by address or IP respectively.
 These lists are first initialized via `options` in `BaseApp`'s [constructor](#constructor).
-* Custom queries, which encompass legacy queries (before the introduction of gRPC queries), are served via the `handleQueryCustom` method.
-The `handleQueryCustom` branches the multistore before using the `queryRoute` obtained from `app.queryRouter` to map the query to the appropriate module's [legacy `querier`](../building-modules/04-query-services.md#legacy-queriers).